 Its half-timbered houses and pretty alleys just look like they dropped out of a fairy-tale.

-Charming Biddenden is known by its flemish houses and Biddenden Vineyards.
+Charming Biddenden is known for its flemish houses and Biddenden Vineyards.
 Mostly timbered houses decorate its lovely appearance.
 Biddenden Maids is a half-legend that created the story of the village when two sisters created charity activities.

 Villages in Cotswolds